Clot questions over AstraZeneca and J&J vaccine - RFI

 Paradoxically, this can mean the patient has both haemorrhages as well as blood clots.

-There were 222 cases of these atypical thromboses out of 34 million AstraZeneca injections carried out in the European Economic Area (EU, Iceland, Norway, Liechtenstein) and Britain, as of April 4, according to the EMA.
-And there were 18 deaths, as of March 22.
+There have been 287 cases of these atypical thromboses worldwide following AstraZeneca jabs, including 142 in the European Economic Area (the EU, Iceland, Norway and Liechtenstein), the EMA told AFP on Tuesday.

-Most of the cases reported were in women under 60 years of age within two weeks of vaccination.
+As with the J&J jab, most of these cases were in women under 60 and occurred within two weeks of vaccination.

-In the US, where more than 6.8 million single-shot J&J vaccine shots have been administered, health authorities on Tuesday recommended that use of the jab be paused while they investigate six reported cases of CVST that also occurred with low levels of blood platelets.

-All those cases involved women between the ages of 18 and 48 and one case was fatal, officials said.
+US regulators have suspended the J&J vaccine and are set to announce a decision on Friday.

 - Suspected causes -